-- CT_SZSEG (default value: 4): the size of the segment.
+- CT\SZSEG (default value: 4): the size of the segment.
 This default value may be manually changed.
 [Segments are square boxes in the satellite projection, whose size is expressed as the number of default horizontal resolution pixels (3km for MSG) of one edge of the square box.
 The size of the processed regions must be a multiple of the segment size.
 All the solar and satellite angles, the NWP model forecast values, the atlas values and the thresholds will be derived over all the processed regions at the horizontal resolution of the segment.
 Note also that the land/sea atlas will be available at the full default horizontal resolution, allowing the identification of the surface type (land or sea) of all pixels, whatever the segment size.
 The quality is not very much dependent on the segment size (if lower than 4).
-Decreasing the segment size will increase the execution time] - NP_OMP_CT_THREAD (default value: -1): The CT is parallelized using openMP standard.
-If set to a strictly positive integer value, NB_OMP_CT_THREAD corresponds to the number of threads used by CT.
-If NB_OMP_CT_THREAD is set to a negative value, the number if threads used by CT will be monitored by the OMP_NUM_THREADS environment variable set at NWCSAF SW level.
+Decreasing the segment size will increase the execution time ] - NWP\ANALYSIS: flag allowing the use of NWP analysis.